For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Context

-Introducing the Wealth and Work Futures Lab
+Introducing the Wealth + Works Futures Lab

-The Lab will be:
+The Lab is:

-The design for the Lab was a collaborative product of The Metro Futures Coalition, weaving together the expertise of workforce specialists, the ambition of young adults, the vision of employers, and the advocacy of champions who believe in change.
-In collaboration with IDEO.org, we took a community-led approach, co-designing with practitioners, public sector leaders, employers, funders, and young adults.
-Together we identified:
+The seed for the The Wealth + Work Futures Lab emerged from earlier work led by Michael called The Metro Futures Coalition.
+The Metro Futures Coalition weaved together the expertise of workforce specialists, the ambition of young adults, the vision of employers, and the advocacy of champions who believe in change.

 • The unaddressed impact of trauma and the difficulty of meeting basic needs makes it hard for Opportunity Youth to plan for the future